Additional visitor information

 • On appointed Sundays, we observe Communion (also called the Lord’s Supper or Eucharist) during worship.
 In keeping with the Mennonite faith, all baptized followers of Jesus are welcome to receive the elements (bread and grape-juice, with gluten-free bread available).
 You do not need to be a member of BCMC to participate in Communion.

-The bulletin also includes a weekly church calendar as well as announcements of other events and activities important to our congregation.
+The bulletin also includes a weekly church calendar as well as announcements of other events and activities important to person in our congregation.
 Sunday morning’s activities include:

-• Fellowship (conversation and visiting) and refreshments at 10:30 a.m. in the foyer off the sanctuary.
+• Fellowship (conversation and visiting) and coffee at 10:30 a.m. in the foyer off the sanctuary–the Gathering Place.
 This is a good time to meet others and get better acquainted.

-• Christian Education at 10:50 a.m. –You are invited to visit one of a variety of Sunday school classes, which are listed in the worship bulletin and on a foyer sign-board.
+• Christian Education at 10:45 a.m.
+You are invited to visit one of a variety of Sunday school classes, which are listed on a foyer sign-board… or ask one of the ushers.
 This is an opportunity for small group discussion, learning and spiritual growth for adults, youth and children.
 Click here for more information about Christian Education.

 As you leave the church building, we hope you depart with a sense of God’s presence and peace.
 Thanks for visiting BCMC.
 And we hope you return soon!